symgryph/resume/README.md

 **Cree Incorporated, Durham, North Carolina July 2016 to May 2018**

 ***Principal IOT Security Researcher***<br>
 Develop new IOT security product.
 This included cloud, on-prem, and device security.
 Also developed secure development pipeline for device and cloud asset updating, and developed a signed openwrt image for final release to manufacturing.
-Evaluated multiple IOT infrastructure (thingworx, Microsoft Azure IOT, Renesys) platforms, none of which satisfied my Client's needs.
-We ended up rolling our own.
+Evaluated multiple IOT infrastructure (thingworx, Microsoft Azure IOT, Renesys) platforms.

 *Selected Achievements:*